 How to Dispose of Brita Filters?

-The safest, cheapest, and the most environment-friendly option is for you to recycle your Brita filter.
+The safest, cheapest, and most environment-friendly option is for you to recycle your Brita filter.
 Brita partners with TerraCycle to recycle their products.
 They also offer you bonuses and rewards when you recycle your products.
 With these benefits, nothing should stop you from putting up your filter for recycling.

 2. Donate to Plastic Producers